truefoundry/truefoundry-docs/deployment/job/cron-job.md

 In this guide, we will deploy a cron job.
 A cron job runs the defined job on a repeating schedule.
 This can be  useful to retrain a model periodically, generate reports and more.

 We will use the same setup and code that we defined in the [Deploy Job guide](./deploy.md) .
-We will modify our deployment config to schedule it as a cron job that will run every 12 hours.
+We will modify our deployment config to schedule it as a cron job that will run at 8 AM on 1st day of every month (`0 8 1 * *`).

 **You can find the complete code in this example [here](https://github.com/truefoundry/truefoundry-examples/tree/main/deployment/job/cron)**